Introduction Note: MPI

 Use

-MPI_Bcast(const void *buf, int count, MPI_Datatype datatype, int root, MPI_Comm comm)
+MPI_Bcast(const void *buf, int count, MPI_Datatype datatype, int root, MPI_Comm comm)to broadcast/receive broadcast data.- If the process’s rank is

-uses a tree-based broadcast algorithm for efficient broadcasting.- Simple tests show that on a single machine with multiple cores (i.e., no network communication), the efficiency of
+root, it sendsbuf; otherwise, it receives.
+MPI_Bcastuses a tree-based broadcast algorithm for efficient broadcasting.- Simple tests show that on a single machine with multiple cores (i.e., no network communication), the efficiency of

-is approximately $\log N$ times that of a naive linear implementation, i.e., 2 threads perform the same, 4 threads perform 2x, 8 threads perform 3x... - Does its broadcasting behavior depend on the network topology?
+MPI_Bcastis approximately $\log N$ times that of a naive linear implementation, i.e., 2 threads perform the same, 4 threads perform 2x, 8 threads perform 3x... - Does its broadcasting behavior depend on the network topology?
 In other words, for heterogeneous clusters, will it find a "better" broadcast path?

 - Simple tests show that on a single machine with multiple cores (i.e., no network communication), the efficiency of